-The company has limited risk because it interacts only with fellow group companies and, indirectly, its parent company's shareholders as part of the financing structure of the group owned by its ultimate parent company, ABPJ.
-The nature of the interactions is set out in notes 4, 7, 9, 11 and 14 to the accounts.
+The company has limited risk because it interacts only with fellow group companies and, indirectly, its parent company's shareholders as part of the financing structure of the group owned by its ultimate parent undertaking, ABP (Jersey) Limited ("ABPJ").
+The nature of the interactions is set out in notes 4, 6, 8, 10, 11, 12, and 15 to the accounts.
 Within the interactions the principal risks are timing of interest receipts and payments and repayment of principal at the end of the loan terms.
 Agreements are structured so that the company should not be exposed to these risks at any time other than ultimately by the ability of the underlying trading group to pay its debts.
-Further details on financial risk management are set out in note 10.
-Attention is also drawn to the principal risks and uncertainties of the group owned by the company's immediate subsidiary, ABPA Holdings Limited, which are set out in the annual report and accounts of that company.
+Further details on financial risk management are set out in note 11.

+Trading group risks and uncertainties